Paramount International Networks: Europe, Middle East, Africa, and Asia

-India

-Viacom18 was a joint venture between Paramount Global and TV18, which operates the former's television brands in India along with homegrown brand Colors.
-Paramount owned a stake in the company from 2007 to 2024.

 The Americas

 Paramount Networks Americas, formerly MTV Networks Latin America, Viacom International Media Networks The Americas and ViacomCBS Networks Americas, is a regional subsidiary of Paramount International Networks.
 Its operational headquarters is located in Miami, Florida, with offices in Mexico, Brazil, Argentina, Chile and Colombia.
 As currently being based in the United States, all PNA channels are regulated by the Federal Communications Commission, the broadcasting regulator the United States, despite not yet transmitting over there.

 Production company

 In 2016, Viacom launched its own subsidiary Viacom International Studios, which have its headquarters in Miami.
 Its first production was I Am Frankie for Nickelodeon.
 Following the Viacom-CBS merger, it was rebranded to ViacomCBS International Studios (or simply VIS).
 On 24 June 2020, both ViacomCBS International Studios and sister sibling Miramax is planning on to co-produce The Turkish Detective, the series adaptation of the novels.
 On 2 September 2020, it returned to production with Mexico's backdoor structure On 7 October 2020, ViacomCBS International Studios revealed a streamlining its sales structure.
 On 30 November 2021, the studio launched a first-look deal program with 5 British writers to amplify diverse voices.

 With its parent company rebranded to Paramount Global in 2022, its international division was rebranded as Paramount Television International Studios (PTIS), with a new focus across all international markets.
 It now touts itself as "concentrating on premium scripted content that reflects the cultures and experiences of our diverse international audiences," while driving the growth in acquisitions and engagement of Paramount+ worldwide.